 Abbotsford Canada Day Parade

-Abbotsford Canada Day parade begins at 11:00 am at Bourquin Crescent West and South Fraser Way.
-The parade route goes west along South Fraser Way and finishes at Trethewey Street.
+The Abbotsford Canada Day parade begins at 11:00 am at Bourquin Crescent West and South Fraser Way.
+The parade route goes west along South Fraser Way before turning on to Trethewey Street and finishing on Mouat Drive.

 The parade typically includes classic cars, vintage farm equipment, street performers, clowns, local politicians waving at the crowd, marching bands and the occasional float.
 It’s a relatively large parade, with entries fairly spread out along the route.
 The parade and its participants always have a distinctly agricultural and “farm community” flavour to it.